IMIO/gha/README.md

 ### Release

 A new release is issued when a tag beginning with v is pushed.
+The main release (for instance v3) will also be updated with the latest tag.

 The release note is auto populated with the "[tag]" part of the CHANGELOG.md .

 [See CHANGELOG.md file for an example](https://github.com/IMIO/gha/blob/66f298e6e5081e5e917df21e1036c6fa52246a8d/CHANGELOG.md?plain=1#L3)

 You can push a tag this way :